-There is no mistaking the fact that statins such as Crestor and Lipitor lower cholesterol levels in the human body.
+It is undeniably true that statins such as Crestor and Lipitor lower cholesterol levels in the human body.

 The question is, is that a good thing?

-Statin drugs were developed in the 1970s, and have gradually increased in popularity until today, statistics indicate that one in four adults over the age of 45 is taking a statin drug.
+Drug companies developed statin drugs in the 1970s.
+These drugs have gradually increased in popularity through the years.
+Today, statistics indicate that one in four adults over the age of 45 is taking a statin drug.

 One would think, however, that if statin drugs were so incredibly effective, the incidence of heart disease should have dropped dramatically since the advent of statins.